graz-dev/kalco/docs/docs/commands/context.md

 ### kalco context delete

 Delete the specified context.
-Cannot delete the currently active context.
+Can now delete the current context as well.

 ```bash
 kalco context delete <name>